augupta/SQL-SERVER/README.md

 # CONCURRENCY is a situation when multiple users or processes accessing and modifying the data at the same time.
 It is common in multiple user environments.
 Shared lock: when two users are trying to read the data from same table at same time, they will get the shared lock.
 It is shareable to other user.
 Exclusive lock: when two users are trying to modify, alter or update the data in a table.
 The command of user gets commited first who process first and the command of the second user will go in processing.
 It will process after the first ones's.

+# VIEW- Virtual table, doesnt store the data, simplest the complex queries, enhances the security, encourage the reusability, data abstraction